Kilbrannish South Looped Walks

 The shortest loop walk initially follows the tar road towards the Nine Stones before entering the forest to reach a large crossroads of forest tracks.
 The route then descends downhill before passing Jim’s Rock, a fine example of a quartz boulder from where fantastic views of the countryside can be enjoyed.
 From here, the trail returns to the road, continuing to provide stunning views across the Carlow landscape and into neighbouring counties.
 This walk is suitable for families and can be enjoyed with a sports-type buggy.

-The Medium Loop (7.3km, 2.5 hours, Moderate, green markers)
+The Medium Loop (7.3km, 2.5 hours, Moderate, green markers) i

 The Medium Loop offers a more extended forest walk, branching off from the Short Loop route at Jim’s Rock before descending deeper into the woodland.
 From here, the trail joins part of the South Leinster Way, guiding walkers through quieter forest tracks and open hillside.
-Along the way, expansive views unfold across the surrounding countryside, making this route a rewarding option
+Along the way, expansive views unfold across the surrounding countryside, making this route a rewarding option.

 The Long Loop (11.1km, 4 hours, Strenuous, blue markers)